 If you are injured in a car accident in South Carolina, other coverage options may help cover damages sustained due to the car accident.

-Collision coverage pays for damage to your vehicle when you collide with another car or object.
+Collision coverage pays for damage to your vehicle when you collide with another car or object, regardless of fault.
 For example, if you hit a tree, the collision coverage on your policy will pay to repair the damage to your car.
+Collision coverage is important coverage to have as even if you think the other driver is at fault, the other driver’s insurance company may not accept liability right away.

 Comprehensive coverage pays for damage to your car that is not caused by a collision.
 This could include damage from a natural disaster, theft, or vandalism.